Last updated: April 5, 2021

 2. Thredbo

-This track starts with an exciting ride on the express chairlift, located in the centre of town.
-Thredbo has a very friendly atmosphere with lots of hotels and restaurants to choose from.
+This track starts with an exciting ride on the chairlift located in the centre of town.
+Thredbo has a friendly atmosphere with various hotels and restaurants to choose from.

 3. Perisher and Charlotte Pass